lucasespinosa28/NFT-Lending-Protocol/README.md

 - A borrower lists their story IP NFT as collateral.
 - They specify the desired loan amount and may indicate preferred terms.

-### 4. Loan Offer (Lender) / Pool Lending
+### 4. Loan Offer (Lender)
 - **Peer-to-Peer:** Lenders can browse listed NFTs and make direct loan offers with specific interest rates and durations.

 ### 5. Loan Agreement
-- If a borrower accepts a lender's offer (or borrows from a pool), a smart contract locks the NFT and disburses the loan amount to the borrower.
+- If a borrower accepts a lender's offer, a smart contract locks the NFT and disburses the loan amount to the borrower.
 - The `LendingProtocol` contract checks if the collateral is a registered Story Protocol IP and stores its `storyIpId`.
 - The terms of the loan (principal, interest, maturity date, collateral ID) are recorded on the blockchain.